Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Conjuncto Histórico de Olloniego and the Torre of MunizConjuncto Histórico de Olloniego and the Torre of Muniz

-Just beyond the cluster of buildings is the medieval bridge, with the typical arches, the center being taller that the ends.
+Just beyond the cluster of buildings is the medieval bridge, below, with the typical arches, the center being taller than the ends.
+This bridge is now dry, after the river Nalón was diverted in the 18th century after a major flood.

 Puente de OlloniegoPuente de Olloniego